BattletechModders/AdjustedMechSalvage/README.md

 - ownMechsForFree - bool - default false - Places the parts of the mechs you loose yourself directly into your inventory instead of making you salvage them.
 - ejectRecoveryBonus - float - default 0 - Flat Bonus to your recovery chance if you punshed out.
 - incapacitatedRecoveryBonus - float - default 0 - Flat Bonus to your recovery chance if pilot got incapacitated.
-- centerTorsoHasCustomSalvageValue" - bool - default false - Enable changing the default limit of 1 partial mech salvage when center torso is destroyed.
-- centerTorsoCustomSalvageValue" - float - default 0 - Sets how much salvage is generated from a mech with center torso destroyed.
+- centerTorsoSalvageValue" - float - default 0 - Sets how much salvage is generated from a mech with center torso destroyed.

 Example: RecoveryRate set to 0.5 -> Can rolls 0-1 0.6 -> eject bonus is 0.15 -> 0.5 + 0.15 = 0.65 -> 0.6 is smaller then 0.65 so mech is recovered